denten-books/plain-text/2-surface.md

 text.

 The consequences of that intervention are immense.
-With time, supplemental "control characters" designed to format documents fused with programming languages, capable of generalized device control.
+With time, supplemental "control characters" designed to format documents fuse with programming languages, capable of generalized device control.
 Technological and legal fictions rise to restore a measure of "stickiness" to text in its ephemeral form.
 For example, manufacturers commonly embed digital rights management